daysantace/strategy-game/README.md

+# STRUGGLE & STARS
-# Some random strategy game
+some strategy game

-uh
+idk i'll fix this later